A Short Guide To Visiting Kyle of Lochalsh

 • Lighthouse Coffee, Kyle of Lochalsh

 If you’re looking for a coffee break in Kyle of Lochalsh, this top-rated little cafe serves locally roasted coffee and a range of TeaPigs teas.
-It’s based on the high street and also serves freshy baked pastries.
+It’s based on the high street and also serves freshly baked pastries.
 Find it here.

 • Manuela's Wee Bakery, Dornie